kristijanstefanoski/ftv-agents-multiple-test-frameworks/README.md

 # Gauge + FTV Java agents demo

 ## TL;DR
-Add your token in the root directory in a file `sltoken.txt` Change directory into `/scripts/steps`.
+Add your token in the root directory in a file `sltoken.txt` and fill in/replace the values in `parameters.env` and `parameters_calculator.env`.
+Change directory into `/scripts/steps`.
 Run the scripts one by one:
 ```shell